Instantaneous Quasiphoton in Strong-Field Ionization: Abstract

 \section{Abstract}

-Photon is an energy quanta of light that does not exist at the sub-optical-cycle level.
-Exploiting the dynamical rotational symmetry of circularly or elliptically polarized light pulses, however, we demonstrate the existence of quasiphotons down to the subcycle level.
-We illustrate the concept of quasiphotons in strong-field ionization through the correlated spectrum of angular momentum and energy (SAME) of photoelectrons, both at the tunnel exit and in the asymptotic region.
+Photon is a concept that does not apply at the instantaneous level when light is described by classical electromagnetic fields.
+Exploiting the dynamical rotational symmetry of circularly or elliptically polarized classical light pulses, however, we demonstrate the existence of instantaneous quasiphotons down to the subcycle level.
+We illustrate the concept of quasiphotons in strong-field ionization through the correlated spectrum of angular momentum and energy of photoelectrons, both at the tunnel exit and in the asymptotic region.
 Moreover, we propose a protocol based on electron vortices to directly visualize the existence of quasiphotons.
 Our work paves the pathway towards a deeper understanding of fundamental light-matter interactions with photonic characteristics on the subcycle scale.

-Wave-particle duality is a fundamental principle of quantum mechanics that encompasses any quantum entity including light.
-Light can be recognized either as discrete energy quanta, known as photons, in the frequency domain, or as classical electromagnetic waves in the time domain.
-The uncertainty principle across the time-frequency phase space dictates that the photon is a concept that does not apply at one particular time instance, or, at the sub-optical-cycle level.
-This very fact is often reflected in the well-known uncertainty relation between particle number and phase \cite{Carruthers1968}.

-In the context of strong-field ionization, where the number of photons associated with the quantum state of light is large, the quantum state of light remains largely unperturbed upon light-matter interaction \cite{Glauber1963}.
+In strong-field ionization, where the number of photons associated with the quantum state of light is large, the state remains largely unperturbed upon light-matter interaction \cite{Glauber1963}.
 Thereby, light can usually be described by classical optical fields in strong-field ionization.
 Nevertheless, distinct photonic characteristics emerge from the optical fields.
 A notable example is the above-threshold ionization (ATI) \cite{Agostini1979,Eberly1991,Becker2002,Milosevic2006}, where the photoelectron energy spectrum exhibits prominent discrete peaks separated by one photon energy.
+The interpretation of photonic ATI peaks arising from classical optical fields can be formalized within the framework of Floquet theory \cite{Burnett1993,Joachain2012}.
+For a time-periodic Hamiltonian, $H(t+T)=H(t)$, with a period $T =2\pi/\omega$, Floquet quasienergy states emerge, exhibiting an energy separation of $\omega$.
+The ATI peaks can be viewed as the manifestation of these Floquet states \cite{Chu1985,Potvliege1988,Chu2003,Smirnova2008}, thereby introducing the concept of photons in the presence of classical optical fields.

+When described classically, light can be recognized either as photons in the frequency domain, or as classical electromagnetic waves in the time domain.
+The uncertainty principle across the time-frequency phase space dictates that the photon is a concept that does not apply at one particular time instance, or, at the instantaneous level.
+This very fact is often reflected in the well-known uncertainty relation between particle number and phase \cite{Carruthers1968}.
+Recently, it has been explicitly shown that a minimal of two optical cycles is needed for the Floquet states to emerge \cite{Lucchini2022}, ruling out the possibility to define photons down to the instantaneous level.